 You will be asked to do 1 formal case presentation during the semester.
 You should write up this format and drop it off to the other class members preferably by the Monday preceding your presentation.
 Importantly, do NOT include names or identifying information in the write-up (initials or a false first name are fine).
-Place write-up-no longer than 2 pages (single spaced) in a sealed envelope.
+Place writeup-no longer than 2 pages (single spaced) in a sealed envelope.
+Alternatively, you can send these via email password protected (include password in a separate email).

 Assignments for the dates of these presentations will be made during the first week of the semester.
 Each presentation will be approximately 45 minutes in length.
 Because of confidentiality concerns, please do not email class members copies of your case conference write-up.
 Given the range of different types of settings, there is considerable flexibility in the format of your write-up.
 However, it is important that you provide a basic overview of the client, your work thus far, and what your most central struggles and questions are with the case.
 If there is a theoretical framework that you have used, it would be helpful to describe this with your report.